rseng/rseng/_posts/software/2020-07-04-ropensci-rtweets.md

 }
 ```
 <a id="contribute">
-## How do I contributors to the software survey?
+## How do I contribute to the software survey?

 <ul>
 <li><a href="https://rseng.github.io/software/repository/github/ropensci/rtweet/annotate-criteria/" target="_blank">Annotate the software criteria</a></li>